-New Date Meeting Reason

-April 18 Regular Board Scheduled on a

-Wednesday due to the

-Exemplary Practice Awards on April 19.

-TBD Caucus/Inaugural As per Article 3.1, the

-TBB Caucus/ maugurar Caucus/Inaugural

-meeting for 2018 must be

-set at or before the last

-regular Board meeting in

-November when not an

-election year and in

-October during an

-election year.

-November 6 Corporate Services, Scheduled on a Tuesday

-Strategic Planning and due to the Cardinal's

-Property Dinner on November 8.

-December Corporate Services, Scheduled in the first two

-Strategic Planning and weeks of the month to

-Property, Student facilitate Trustees

-Achievement and Well attendance at school

-Being, Catholic Christmas concerts and

-Education and Human Board closure.

-Resources, Governance

-and Policy, Regular

-Board and Special

-Education Advisory

-Committee
+New Date Meeting Reason April 18 Regular Board Scheduled on a Wednesday due to the Exemplary Practice Awards on April 19.
+TBD Caucus/Inaugural As per Article 3.1, the Caucus/Inaugural meeting for 2018 must be set at or before the last regular Board meeting in November when not an election year and in October during an election year.
+November 6 Corporate Services, Strategic Planning and Property Scheduled on a Tuesday due to the Cardinal's Dinner on November 8.
+December Corporate Services, Strategic Planning and Property, Student Achievement and Well Being, Catholic Education and Human Resources, Governance and Policy, Regular Board and Special Education Advisory Committee Scheduled in the first two weeks of the month to facilitate Trustees attendance at school Christmas concerts and Board closure.